emefff/Code-Aster-MPI-in-Singularity-of-SM2021/README.md

 Launch the Singularity Container of SM 2021 according to the tutorial given on https://www.code-aster.org/V2/spip.php?article303:

-singularity run --app install salome_meca-lgpl-2021.0.0-1-20210811-scibian-9.sif
+singularity run --app install salome_meca-lgpl-2021.0.0-0-20210601-scibian-9.sif

 It is best to run it on a machine with an Nvidia Graphics Card, the more RAM and CPU-cores, the better.
-Without Nvidia Graphics Cards Software-Rendering will be used (slow 👎).
+Without Nvidia Graphics Cards Software-Rendering will be used (=slow 👎).

 Now start Salome-Meca 2021 with:
-./salome_meca-lgpl-2021.0.0-1-20210811-scibian-9
+./salome_meca-lgpl-2021.0.0-0-20210601-scibian-9

 Salome Meca should launch.
 If you open 'Asterstudy' and click the 'History View' tab, you should be able to choose 'stable_mpi' in the 'version of code_aster' tab: